Rebekah Vardy vs Coleen Rooney: A breakdown of their courthouse style

 Both Vardy and Rooney stuck to a limited colour palette on Thursday.

-Rooney arrived at court wearing a black puff sleeve top, which appears to be the style “Surya” from French designer Isabel Marant.
+Rooney arrived at court wearing a black puff sleeve top, which appears to be the style “Surya” from French designer Isabel Marant (£580).

 She paired it with black trousers and the same Gucci mule from earlier this week.

-Vardy wore a calf-skimming blue and white patterned vintage Chanel dress, under a navy-blue blazer from US-based designer Veronica Beard.
-She completed the look with matching heels and dark sunglasses.
+Vardy wore a calf-skimming blue and white patterned vintage Chanel dress (£1,316), under a navy-blue blazer from US-based designer Veronica Beard (£556).
+She completed the look with matching heels, dark sunglasses and a £650 tote bag from Aspinal of London.

 Register for free to continue reading